citrus-it/illumos-omnios/README.md

 numbers of commits very well.
 Therefore small changes are encouraged (instead of "mega commits" that seem to touch half the code base).
 Smaller commits make it easier to search through commit history to see what other parts of the repository were changed as part of the change.
+Additionally, small changes are easier to review.

 Each commit should build and boot.
 Obviously, running nightly and a full set of tests for each commit is not necessarily practical, however one